SpiNNakerManchester/sPyNNaker/interdimensional_compatibility.md

 `core_index`: The index of a core in a list of all cores; for multi-dimensional Populations, this is a raster scan of the cores.

-`core_index[n]`: The core index in the n'th dimension.
+`core_indexes[n]`: The core index in the n'th dimension.

-`neuron_index`: The index of the neuron in a list of all neurons on a core; for multi-dimensional vertices, this is generally a raster scan of the cores.
+`neuron_index`: The index of the neuron in a list of all neurons on a core; for multi-dimensional vertices, this is a raster scan of the neurons on the core.

-`neuron_index[n]`: The local neuron index in the n'th dimension.
+`neuron_indexes[n]`: The local neuron index in the n'th dimension.

 `key`: The SpiNNaker routing key used to send a spike to other cores and received from other cores.
 The key is determined by the source Population and